zrrrzzt/osanywhereweather/README.md

 ## Usage

-The module exposes two methods: login and getLiveData.
+The module exposes three methods: login, getLiveData and getHistoryData.

 ### login
 Use this to retrieve a sessionKey.
 Pass in an options object.